temporalio/samples-typescript/timer-examples/README.md

 # Timer Reminder Example

-This example shows how to use a Timer to send a reminder email after some time elapses.
+This example shows

+- how to use `sleep` to send a reminder email after some time elapses
+- how to use `sleep` to create an Updatable Timer

 ## Steps to run this example